Guest Health, Safety, and Conduct Policy

-Sitting, standing, jumping, laying or climbing on, over or across any exterior or interior railings or other protective barriers is strictly prohibited.
+Sitting, standing, jumping, laying, or climbing on, over, or across any exterior or interior railings or other protective barriers is strictly prohibited.

-Additionally, tampering with any of the ship’s equipment, facilities or systems is not permitted.
+Additionally, tampering with any of the ship’s equipment, facilities, or systems is not permitted.

 Discourteous or Disruptive Behavior Prohibited

-Boom boxes, loud radios, or other noise nuisance(s) are not permitted.
+Boom boxes, loud radios, and other noise nuisance(s) are not permitted.
 Roller blades, roller skates, skateboards, surfboards, bicycles, and similar items may not be utilized onboard.
 Scooters are not permitted onboard except when used as a mobility aid.